Oleggio/five-nines-arch-katas/hld/scenarios/route-advice/README.md

 # AI-enhanced Route Advice System
 ## Overview
-The goal of the system is to provide route/experience advice to user based on their needs, fleet availability and weather conditions.
+The goal of this module is to provide route/experience advice to user based on their needs, fleet availability and weather conditions.
 This should help us achieve the following business goals
 * Revenue growth
 * Increase in customer satisfaction